Noeuclides/WhaleandJaguarWeb/README.md

 # Text Analysis API app

-Web application that consume the restful API of Comic Vine which is the largest comic database online.
+Web application made in django that consume the aylien text analysis API.

 Features:
--   Show a list of the last comics

--   Show a detail of the selected comic
+Get the results for endpoints:
+-   Sentiments.

+-   Classification.

+-   Entities.

+-   Concepts.

+-   Summarize.

 ## Prerequisites
 This app was set with python 3.5, so you have to make sure that you have python3 installed in your machine.